logo for nutrition-and-you.com

 Selection and storage

-Fresh cranberries are available from October till December.
-In the store, choose berries that are bright red in color, plump, free from wrinkles with intact skin, firm to touch, without any cuts or cracks.
-Antioxidant pigments are largely concentrated in berries that feature deep red color.
-Discard any wet, mottled ones as they tend to spread the mold to rest others.
-Fresh, as well as dried cranberries contain the most antioxidants while bottled cranberry drinks and cranberry cocktails with added sugars contain the least.
+Fresh cranberries can be available from October until December.
+In the stores, choose berries that are bright red, plump, free from wrinkles with intact skin, firm to touch, without any cuts or cracks.
+Antioxidant pigments are largely concentrated in berries that feature deep red skin.

 Fresh berries can be stored in the refrigerator for several days.
-Sort out any discolored, soft, shriveled or sticky fruits before storing.
-They have very short shelf life if kept at room temperature.
+Sort out any discolored, soft, shriveled, or sticky fruits before storing them.
+They have a very short shelf life if kept at room temperature.

 Preparation and serving method

-Wild cranberries that are picked up from their natural habitat can be consumed directly.
-While purchasing from the stores, choose berries with uniform surface and color.
-Wash them in cold water just prior to use to keep their texture intact.
+In their natural habitat, cranberries picked up by hand can be consumed directly.
+While purchasing from the stores, choose bright, uniform, and berries.
+Wash them in cold water just before use to keep their texture intact.

 Here are some serving tips:

-• Cranberries are being used in the preparation of muffins, pie fillings, and ice-creams.
+• They can be used in the preparation of muffins, pie-fillings, breads, and ice creams.

-• Cranberry sauce is being used in traditional poultry dish.
+• Cranberry sauce employed in traditional poultry dish.

 Safety profile

-Cranberries contains oxalic acid, a naturally occurring substance found in some fruits and vegetables, which may crystallise as oxalate stones in the urinary tract in some individuals.
-It is therefore, people with known history of oxalate urinary tract stones may not eat too much of these berries and, especially vegetables belonging to the brassica family.
-Adequate intake of water is therefore advised to maintain normal urine output.
+Cranberries contain oxalic acid, a naturally-occurring substance found in some fruits and vegetables (spinach, kale), which may crystallize as oxalate stones in the urinary tracts.
+For the same reason, people with a known history of oxalate urinary tract stones may not want to eat too many of them.
+Adequate intake of water is, therefore, advised to maintain normal urine output.

 Oxalic acids also interfere with the absorption of minerals like calcium and magnesium causing their deficiency.

 Research studies have shown that cranberry juice potentiates the anticoagulant effect of warfarin.
 Some patients on warfarin therapy exhibited excessive bleeding in the organ system after they began to drink cranberry juice.
-It is therefore, patients using warfarin should be advised to avoid cranberry juice.
+It is, therefore, patients using warfarin should be advised to avoid its juice.

-(Medical disclaimer: The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical Disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)